citp/privacy-policy-historical/a/au/aus/aussiebroadband.com.au.md

-> *The following text is extracted and transformed from the aussiebroadband.com.au privacy policy that was archived on 2012-09-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120911142208id_/http%3A//aussiebroadband.com.au/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the aussiebroadband.com.au privacy policy that was archived on 2013-05-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130514064035id_/http%3A//aussiebroadband.com.au/about/privacy-policy) for the most accurate reproduction.*

-# Aussie Broadband - About - Privacy Policy
+# Aussie Broadband

-## About Us Privacy Policy
+## Privacy Policy

 ##### Scope: